PingOne Advanced Identity Cloud

 To edit the variables, enter new values in the INITIAL VALUE column.
 Then click Save to make the edits permanent.

-Refer to Required variable values to understand which variables you need to edit before you can use the collection.
-Refer to Optional variable values to understand which variables you can optionally edit to customize the collection to suit your environment.
+To understand which variables you need to edit before you can use the collection, learn more in Required variable values.
+To understand which variables you can optionally edit to customize the collection to suit your environment, learn more in Optional variable values.

 You can then start using the collection.